 How I Organized My Spice Drawer

 My spices were originally located in one small cabinet plus a spice rack that sat on my counter.
-But with a little organization, I condensed them them down into one drawer using uniform jars.
+But with a little organization, I condensed them down into one drawer using uniform jars.
 And I strategically chose a drawer right next to the stove for convenience.
 Now I have an organized (and pretty!) spice drawer that makes cooking a bit more enjoyable.

 I searched high and low for nice, affordable glass spice jars.
-These (affiliate link?) were recommended in every search I did, and I now know why!
+These spice jars were recommended in every search I did, and I now know why!
 They have twisting lids and flat sides, which is great so they don’t roll around in my drawer.
 They come with two shaker inserts (large and small holes) and a collapsible mini funnel to help transfer the spices into the jars.
 They also included a handy conversion chart and 2 variations of pre-printed labels.
 They were roughly $1/jar from Amazon – not bad!

 After I purged expired and rarely-used spices and combined duplicates, I transferred my spices into new glass jars using a small funnel.
 It feels so nice to have everything neatly organized in uniform jars!